shawnbrown/datatest/README.rst

 progress.

 .. note::
-    This is a pre-1.0.0 release that is under active development (see `Future Plans`_ for more information).
+    This is a pre-1.0.0 release that is under active development.
+    I'm aiming to release a stable API by the end of the year.
+But before this happens, I want to get some feedback, add support for more data sources, and improve py.test integration (including a pytest plugin).

 Installation